fluidware/fluidsurveys-docs/fluidsurveys/api/surveys.rst

 .. http:get:: /api/v2/surveys/:id/responses/?_completed=1

     to get all completed responses.
-You can use named question identifiers or raw question ids as the query parameter and also use greater than or less than operators.
+You can use named question identifiers or raw question ids as the query parameter and also use greater than or less than operators, which must be URI encoded (e.g. > becomes %3E).

 .. http:get:: /api/v2/surveys/:id/responses/?_created_at>2013-04-29